Jean-Baptiste-Lasselle/omega/README.md

 # How it all started

 As I was working on a software that had to send e-mails, based on beautiful templates.
-I found `MJML`, a markup language designed and standardized by `MailJet`, and I soon found a _wysiwyg_ `MJML` editor, which couyld allow my software users to edit new email templates for ther mailing campaigns, all on their own.
+I found `MJML`, a markup language designed and standardized by `MailJet`, and I soon found a _wysiwyg_ `MJML` editor, `GrapesJS` which could allow my software users to edit new email templates for their mailing campaigns, all on their own.
 That editor was a fork of [GrapesJS](https://grapesjs.com/), and I soon found out about the `HTML` editor :
 * Indeed, my first need was to find out how (and where) my users would persist each new email templates (for a given mailing campaign)
 * So digging into the `MJML` _wysiwyg_ editor's documentation, I really quickly ended up in [GrapesJS](https://grapesjs.com/) 's documentation